kguzek/guzek-uk-liveseries-server/README.md

 The recommended way to use the Guzek UK LiveSeries Server is to use Docker Compose.

 > [!TIP]
 > Instead of cloning the entire repository, you can just download the `compose.yaml`, `.env.template` and `whitelist.template.json` files.
-The docker images are hosted on the Docker Hub, meaning you don't need to download the source code to run the application.
+The docker images are hosted on [my container registry](https://registry.guzek.uk), meaning you don't need to download the source code to run the application.

 1. Ensure you have Docker Compose installed on your system.
 The Docker website contains [very informative documentation](https://docs.docker.com/compose/install/) on how to do this, if you haven't already.
 You can check if it's installed via the terminal: